AnyelaDev/Tech_assessment/README.md

 - **03:22** I am having too much fun working.
 I missed this! however, I am very tired.
 It's pretty late!

 ---
+## Self evaluation and qualitative description of the exercise

+> In particular, discuss **how far you got**,

+I got very far in comparison with my original project, because It had a terrible UI, I was using Kivy, which was recommended to me for being a "beinner" in Frontend.
+I 100% porcent preffer this approach with HTTP and using Django templates.
+Also, the AI integration, which I had postmoned in my other project, is working in this one, so great!
+It was a battle, but I am happy.

+>what **challenges** you ran into,

+HuggingFace and its API...
+I couldnt make it work!

+Then I  didnt notice my folder was originally named "reimagined " with an extra space at the end.
+And when I tried to "fix it" My whole venv exploted.
+I ended up creating the env again from scratch. but I was nervous that something would break my whole project. a bit paranoid, I know.

+I learned a bunch about venvs in the process, though.

+> and how the **architecture or approach** taken compared to the previous version you worked on.

+The "reimagining" here was basically I would try tackling first the part of the project that I postponed initially: Integrating and testing LLM, using HuggingFace, which I heard was a potential "free" option for this. and I wanted to use Claude to get it to work.
+But I couldnt.
+I used a lot of my time there, I wanted to avoid costs.
+At a certain point, I just had to get the ball rolling. and I switched gears to Claude.

+I switched my approach in terms of not traying to use github tools as much, since my "coworker" (Claude) lives in my terminal, not in github.

+So I started using *.md files to make Claude notice my manual testing results, and find the bugs.
+The Issues.md became a great tool for mentally mapping out the work needed and tackle issues one by one.

+I gave general guidelines via Workflow.md and asking Claude to keep updating Claude.md

+I also used ChatGPT to look at some content in my github and make an objective assessment and give recommendations.
+I told claude it was feedback from the architect of the project.
+Since this assignment is timed, I chose to use these tools, and look at general aspects to try and catch bad code, and avoid building trash on top of trash.

+This happened to me in my previous projects, I ended up having an enourmous test suite of mocked functions.
+I tried to avoid it here at all costs.
+Though I continued to uncover and fix issues along the way.

+I feared the testing of the AI implementation would become too expensive, so I explicitly made it difficult to run those tests in the workflow.
+I hope it worked!

 ## Work Timeline and Progress